grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 You also have the option of creating the required resources for GCP Log collection with terraform.
 First, the following snippet will add the resources needed for both `pull` and `push` flavours.

+How to use Terraform is outside the scope of this guide.
+You can find [this tutorial](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build) on how to work with Terraform and GCP useful.

 ```terraform
 // Provider module
 provider "google" {